Scrybbling-together/rmc/README.md

 - On Windows, you need to install cairo using [msys2](https://packages.msys2.org/packages/mingw-w64-x86_64-gtk3)
 - On MacOS, install cairo using homebrew: `brew install cairo libxml2 libffi`
-- On Linux, the right packages should be installed through pip.
-If not, refer to [here](https://github.com/Kozea/CairoSVG/issues/371) for the right dependencies.
+- On Linux, make sure `libcairo2` is installed.
+Refer to [this thread](https://github.com/Kozea/CairoSVG/issues/371) for full context on packages if you run into any issues

 To install in your current Python environment: